purpleteam-mike/insider-threat-simulation-and-proposal/redact_bus_prop/README.md

 ## 📄 Contents

-- `redacted_bus_prop_info_sec_officer.pdf`: A sanitized and redacted version of the original document.
+- `redacted_bus_prop.pdf`: A sanitized and redacted version of the original document.
 All sensitive or identifying information (names, locations, patient numbers, etc.) has been removed to maintain privacy and confidentiality.

 ## ⚠️ Disclaimer